Online Teaching Workshops

-Registration: You can sign up for one or both of these interactive workshops.
-Please register online by March 31, 2014.
+Registration: You can register for one or both of these interactive workshops.
+Please register online by April 14, 2014.

 These workshops are offered by a cross-campus committee with a mission to provide faculty and instructional staff with support to develop and teach online courses.
-Committee members include instructional staff from the Division of Continuing Studies, the Division of Information Technology Academic Technology, L&S Learning Support Services, and UW-Madison Libraries.
+Committee members include instructional staff from the College of Engineering, the Division of Continuing Studies, the Division of Information Technology Academic Technology, L&S Learning Support Services, and UW-Madison Libraries.